 For more information regarding domestic flights in the Philippines and a comparison between the different airlines, please check our guide to flights in the Philippines.

 Private transportation from Manila airport is very expensive and we don’t recommend it.
 This is especially true since the public transportation (taxis and apps) is very cheap and accessible.
 That said, we do understand some people don’t want to worry about that, especially after a long flight.
-If that’s how you feel, let us know and we will do everything we can to arrange a private pickup instead.
+If that’s how you feel, let us know and we will arrange a private pickup instead.

 If the line for taxis is too long you can book a driver through Grab instead.
 Grab is the local version of Uber – a downloadable app for your mobile device which allows you to book rides all over the city.
-It is even safer than taxis since drivers who wish to apply go through a rigorous application process, but it also more expensive and usually costs double the price.
+It is even safer than taxis since drivers who wish to apply go through a rigorous application process, but it also more expensive and costs almost double the price (8-10 USD total from airport to Makati).

 We also recommend you change as much money in the airport as you can.
 The rates offered there are very competitive and you are very unlikely to find better ones anywhere else.
 The only way to save some money is to go between the various moneychangers and banks in Makati and compare rates, but since the rates given in NAIA are very fair we feel it’s a waste of time.
 Since many islands don’t have ATMs or money changers, it’s best to get a decent amount of the local currency while still in Manila.